Toilet Leaks When Flushed? Here is how to Fix it Fast

 2. How to Fix a Toilet that Leaks Between the Toilet Tank and Bowl When Flushed

-When your toilet leaks when flushed between the toilet tank and the bowl, the culprit there is the toilet tank to bowl gasket which is also known as a spud washer.
-If you have a wobbly toilet tank, it also means that this gasket is not sealing properly and hence the water will leak when the toilet is flushed.
-The gasket could also be worn out
+When your toilet leaks when flushed between the toilet tank and the bowl, the culprit is the toilet tank-to-bowl gasket, also known as a spud washer.
+If you have a wobbly toilet tank, it also means that this gasket is not sealing properly, and hence the water will leak when the toilet is flushed.
+The gasket could also be worn out.

 How to Replace the Toilet Tank to Bowl Gasket.